u-boot/u-boot/doc/driver-model/design.rst

    it for run-time information, not platform data (which should be static and known before the device is probed).

-   2. If platdata_auto is non-zero, then the platform data space is allocated.
+   2. If plat_auto is non-zero, then the platform data space is allocated.
 This is only useful for device tree operation, since otherwise you would have to specific the platform data in the U_BOOT_DEVICE() declaration.
 The space is allocated for the device and zeroed.
-It will be accessible as dev->platdata.
+It will be accessible as dev->plat.

    3. If the device's uclass specifies a non-zero per_device_auto, then this space is allocated and zeroed also.
 It is allocated for and